 There are some important things to remember:

 Ultimately someone might feel good or better on a particular day.
 That’s okay, and there is no reason to feel upset by it.
 With any running partner, it’s important to remember that running is for you.
 Once you reach the finish line, you both love each other and love running.
-There is no point to hold anyone back.
+There is no point in holding anyone back.

 Running and working out can be a great addition to any relationship, but your ability to run the same paces (or not) does define a relationship.
 Don’t force a run with a significant other and if you don’t enjoy it, do another hobby!